Skip to content

 2. Glaucoma

-Glaucoma is the leading cause of irreversible blindness worldwide.
-It is also one of the quietest diseases in ophthalmology — early stages are typically symptom-free.
+Glaucoma is the leading cause of irreversible blindness worldwide.3 It is also one of the quietest diseases in ophthalmology — early stages are typically symptom-free.

 What you might notice.
 Usually nothing.
 That's the problem.
-Some patients report subtle changes in low-light vision, missed steps on dim staircases, or vague peripheral awareness — but most have no symptoms at all until significant damage has already occurred.
-Risk climbs sharply after 40, with family history, with Black or Hispanic/Latino ancestry, and with high myopia.
-A routine exam every one to two years is the actual baseline; a contrast test is an adjunct, not a replacement.
+Some patients report subtle changes in low-light vision, missed steps on dim staircases, or vague peripheral awareness — but most have no symptoms at all until significant damage has already occurred — which is why roughly half of people with glaucoma don't know they have it.4 Risk climbs with age (it is already elevated past 40), with a family history of glaucoma, with Black or Hispanic/Latino ancestry, and with high myopia (strong nearsightedness).5 A routine exam every one to two years is the actual baseline; a contrast test is an adjunct, not a replacement.

 What the science shows.
 Glaucoma kills retinal ganglion cells, often preferentially the larger ones that feed the magnocellular pathway.
 That pathway handles low-to-mid spatial frequencies, which means contrast sensitivity in that band can drop before perimetry catches the loss.
-Kerrigan-Baumrind and colleagues estimated that on the order of 25 to 40 percent of retinal ganglion cells in a given region can be missing before a corresponding visual field defect becomes reliably detectable on standard automated perimetry (Kerrigan-Baumrind, Quigley, Pease, Kerrigan & Mitra, 2000).
-By the time the field defect is there, the cells are gone for good.
+Kerrigan-Baumrind and colleagues estimated that on the order of 25 to 35 percent of retinal ganglion cells in a region can already be lost by the time a corresponding visual field defect becomes reliably detectable on standard automated perimetry (Kerrigan-Baumrind, Quigley, Pease, Kerrigan & Mitchell, 2000).6 By the time the field defect is there, the cells are gone for good.
 Contrast sensitivity is not a substitute for an ophthalmologist — but it can flag the part of vision glaucoma sometimes affects first.

 Cross-link: Glaucoma and contrast sensitivity: an underused early signal.